 7. The Replay Amusement Museum in Tarpon Springs is home to more than 100 pinball games, video games and other amusements that you can actually play.
 No need to bring any coins.
 One admission fee gives you access to all of the machines.
 The museum opens Thursdays-Sunday in Tarpon Springs and admission is $8 for children 7-12 years old with a paying adult and $14 for Adults.
 Children ages 6 and under play for FREE with paying adult.

 8. Imagine Museum in St. Petersburg, FL has a Summer Special!
-Enjoy $5 admission in June for Pinellas County residents.
-Visit this beautiful contemporary museum that showcases glass art works from around the world.
+Enjoy $7.50 admission all summer long for Tampa Bay residents.
+Use code: IMLOCAL.
+Visit this beautiful contemporary museum that showcases glass artworks from around the world.

 9. Visit the Ybor City Museum from Wednesday-Sunday and take a walking tour around this historic city for $4 per person, which includes Museum, garden, and Casita.
 Children 5 and under are free.

 10. On the weekend, explore dozens of art activities at Children’s Art Museum at the Dunedin Fine Arts Center for a budget-friendly price of $4 for non-members.
 Free admission for children 2 and under.

 11. Check out a bit of history in Pasco County by visiting the Pioneer Florida Museum in Dade City.
 Kids under 5 get free admission, $5 for students and only $10 for adults.
 Lots of open space and great for social distancing and a fun picnic opportunity on the grounds.